 Regardless of your CO2 emission reducing fuel choice, costs represent a large part of a fleet’s operating expenses.
 Effective purchasing practices, therefore, can ensure a faster return on investment.

 So how do you manage fuel purchases easily and effectively?

 Firstly, consider the fuel efficiency of the vehicles within your fleet.
 Quite simply, switching from a car that does 25 mpg to one that does 50 mpg can reduce your fuel bill by up to a half!
 A widely used solution is by using fleet fuel card programs.
 And with a several fuel cards to choose from it’s a case of deciding which one provides the best features for your operation.

 It’s also worth noting that some fuel cards can only be used at certain vendors or specific facilities.
 Overlaying this information with your fleet’s operating territory will optimize card use.

 Creating a comprehensive fuel management capability

 Before deciding, it’s important to determine how a fuel card provider’s system can be integrated with your fuel management system.
 With that connection, you will enable a comprehensive fuel purchasing and management capability that can include automated fuel purchase reporting and analysis that reduce the need for time-consuming and error prone administrative processes.

-Use transaction data to measure the fuel economy of your whole fleet, cost center or individual vehicle by your preferred metric (gallon, litre or miles).
+Use transaction data to measure the fuel economy of your whole fleet, cost center or individual vehicle by your preferred metric (Gallon, liter, Miles or KM).
 Set fuel consumption targets and track them against the actual vehicle performance.

 Fleets are under increasing pressure to be more environmentally friendly so taking steps to reduce emissions through effective fuel choices, coupled with the use of advanced fuel management solutions, can help meet green fleet and corporate sustainability goals, and show how important reducing your fleet’s carbon footprint is to your company.